weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 vagrant destroy
 ~~~

 ## Conclusions

 You have used Weave Net to create a container network out of a set of microservices illustratrating a User Registration service.
-You also used Weave Scope to visualize and monitor the micoservices as they were being deployed and used to test interactions within your application.
+You also used Weave Scope to visualize and monitor the micoservices as they were being deployed and used it to test interactions within your application.

 Thank-you to Chris Richardson, who graciously lent us the use of his code.
 For more information on this application and on microservices in general, see Chris Richardson's blog, [Plain Old Objects](http://plainoldobjects.com/)